 These days are also called ‘dry days.’
 You are least likely to get pregnant these days, even if you have unprotected sex.
 The purpose of this dry, pasty discharge is to block sperm from entering your uterus.

 2. Creamy discharge

-You may notice sticky and wet discharge on your labia during days between ovulation and the dry days.
-So for instance, if you have a 28-day cycle, you will see this type of normal vaginal discharge between your 7th and 11th day.
+You may notice sticky and wet discharge on your labia during the days between ovulation and dry days.
+So, for instance, if you have a 28-day cycle, you will see this type of normal vaginal discharge between your 7th and 11th day.

 3. Egg-white discharge

-You may feel a distinct wet sensation right at your vulva with strings of egg-white like discharge.
+You may feel a distinct wet sensation right at your vulva with strings of egg-white-like discharge.
 Some may even be clumpy.

-4. Lubricating discharge
+4. Lubricating vaginal discharge

 Just days before ovulation begins, your discharge will become quite slippery.
 The cervix mucus loses its stretch and becomes lubricating.

 Interesting fact: the last day that you notice this type of normal vaginal discharge is actually the most fertile day of the month.

 That’s because it is the last day before the egg is released.
 This type of discharge is also potassium-rich.